• Skip to primary navigation

 Cut Up the Chicken

-On the cutting board, cut each chicken breast into two thinner cutlets by slicing in half lengthwise (see the blog post for pictures).
+On the cutting board, cut each chicken breast into two thinner cutlets by slicing in half lengthwise (see the below for pictures).
 Slice each cutlet in half vertically, creating two strips.
 Cut each strip into 3 smaller pieces, which will yield 36 total nuggets.
 (Wash hands!)

 Heat the Pan

-Heat the oil over medium heat.
-The pan is ready for the nuggets when a drop of water sizzles.
+Heat the oil in the bottom of the pan over medium heat.
+The oil is ready for the nuggets when a drop of water sizzles.
 (Move on to the next step while it gets hot.)

 Bread the Nuggets